Itapara Lodge - Brazil

 Guides: Experienced Portuguese-speaking guides.

 Methods: Techniques include fly fishing, fishing with live bait, shallow diving minnow baits, jigs, and topwater prop plugs.
-To ensure the best survival rate, all flies need to be barbless.
+Barbless hooks are mandatory and help ensure the best survival rate.

 Fishing Equipment: No equipment is provided.
 A comprehensive tackle and gear list is included in our confirmation packet.